 The TVIS Cell is ultimately owned by TVIS Limited, an insurance intermediary authorised by the Financial Conduct Authority in the UK.
-The intermediary works in partnership with vets as a distribution point for pet insurance.
+The intermediary authorised in February 2009 works in partnership with vets as a distribution point for pet insurance.

 This Cell was incorporated within the PCC during 2014 to specifically underwrite the United Kingdom book of Pet Insurance held by the intermediary and with the intention to grow the portfolio.

-The Cell's operating functional currency is British Pound.
+The Cell's operating functional currency is British Pound and is insurance managed by the executive of the PCC.